Overview

 Create a service file

-sudo tee /etc/systemd/system/lavad.service > /dev/null <<EOF [Unit] Description=lava_node After=network.target [Service] User=$USER Type=simple ExecStart=$(which lavad) start --home $HOME/.lava Restart=on-failure LimitNOFILE=65535 [Install] WantedBy=multi-user.target EOF
+sudo tee /etc/systemd/system/lavad.service > /dev/null <<EOF [Unit] Description=lava node After=network-online.target [Service] User=$USER WorkingDirectory=$HOME/.lava ExecStart=$(which lavad) start --home $HOME/.lava Restart=on-failure RestartSec=5 LimitNOFILE=65535 [Install] WantedBy=multi-user.target EOF

 Start the node